RULES FOR AUTHORS

 Units of measurements of physical quantities must be indicated according to the international system (SI).

 Figures and diagrams must be submitted in their original format (JPG, TIF, etc.).
 The number of drawings should be no more than 12-15.
 Drawings should be of good quality and provide clarity in all details (300-600 dpi resolution).
-Drawings that do not meet the requirements of the magazine are not accepted.
+Drawings that do not meet the requirements of the journal are not accepted.

 ALL FIGURES PREVIOUSLY PUBLISHED BY INTERNATIONAL PUBLISHERS MUST OBTAIN PERMISSION TO REPRODUCE.